Wecome to our store

 Yesterdays - Lodging Places of Jackson and Their Recipes

 This hard cover book, profusely illustrated, provides the histories of twenty-four early lodging places in Jackson, eight of which are still in business.
 There are dozens of recipes, cooking tips and old-time remedies along with stories about the owners.
-It is reprinted from Margaret Garland's 1978 work.
+It is reprinted from Margaret Garland's work from 1978.

 $15.00